canmod/macpan2/inst/starter_models/hiv/tmp.md

     ODEs</a>
 -   <a href="#references" id="toc-references">References</a>

-This article describes a `macpan2` implementation of the HIV model proposed by ([Granich et al. 2009](#ref-granich2009universal)).
+This is a description of a `macpan2` implementation of the HIV model proposed by ([Granich et al. 2009](#ref-granich2009universal)).
 This model played a key role in advancing HIV prevention using antiretroviral therapy, predicting that a test-and-treat strategy would substantially